-1) THE CHEAPEST OPTION - CUSTOMER TO OFFLOAD RAILWAY SLEEPERS
+1) THE CHEAPEST OPTION - CUSTOMER TO OFFLOAD PACK OF RAILWAY SLEEPERS

 This delivery charge is usually more expensive than the Pallet system, but is essential if you order some heavy railway sleepers, without any forklift, or sufficient people to help you offload.

 You must ensure in advance that a lorry has clear access to your property.
 It is crucial to tell us, when we contact you to arrange delivery, whether there are any delivery problems - e.g. a narrow road, cul de sac, cars parked in front of the property etc...
 An unsuccesful delivery will incur a further charge, often equal to the original.